oldoc/oldoc.github.io/_pages/about.md

 # 👨‍🏫 Academic Service
 - Senior Member of the China Computer Federation (CCF)
 - Standing Committee Member of the Embodied Intelligence Professional Committee, China Command and Control Society
-- Executive Committee Member of the Distributed Computing and Systems Committee, China China Computer Federation
+- Executive Committee Member of the Distributed Computing and Systems Professional Committee, China Computer Federation
-- Committee of the Technical Committee on Embodied Intelligence of the Chinese Association for Artificial Intelligence
+- Member of the Embodied Intelligence Professional Committee, Chinese Association for Artificial Intelligence

 # 📝 Publications